GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ## Challenges

-- Challenge 1: The Magic Begins: Operational Data & Syncing
+- Challenge 1: Data Ingestion & Sync
   - Load data into AlloyDB, create embeddings for similarity search, and sync data to BigQuery using Datastream.
-- Challenge 2: Polishing the Wand: Data Discovery & Quality
+- Challenge 2: Data Discovery & Quality
   - Explore data semantically in BigQuery, perform profiling and quality scans, and use Gemini for data preparation.
-- Challenge 3: Seeing Through the Magic Mirror: Multi-modal Analysis
+- Challenge 3: Multi-modal Analysis
   - Analyze attraction images and build a RAG system to query park brochures using PDF chunking and vector search.
-- Challenge 4: Predicting the Future: ML & Reverse-ETL
+- Challenge 4: ML & Reverse-ETL
   - Forecast waiting times, classify rides by intensity, and implement Reverse-ETL to move insights back to AlloyDB.
-- Challenge 5: The Ultimate Wizard: Intelligent Agents
+- Challenge 5: Intelligent Agents
   - Create conversational analytics agents in BigQuery and build a custom AI agent using ADK and MCP Toolbox.

 ## Prerequisites